The Closest Asteroid Flyby Ever: Should We Be Worried?

 Owing to this, the Palomar Observatory in California first detected the presence of 2020 QG only six hours after it had flown by Earth.

 Scientists consider the fact that we could detect the presence of this asteroid an achievement in itself.
 NASA has been working extensively to try and predict when asteroids will come close to the Earth, and when there is a possibility of impact.
-NASA has established a Planetary Defense Coordination Office (PDCO), which ensures early detection of potentially hazardous objects.
-They deal with tracking and classification of these objects on the basis of any Having or showing the capacity to develop into something in ...
-More threat of impact, providing timely and accurate information.
+NASA has established a Planetary Defense Coordination Office (PDCO), which ensures the early detection of potentially hazardous objects.
+They deal with tracking and classification of these objects on the basis of any potential threat of impact, providing timely and accurate information.

 There is also a protocol when it comes to asteroids that are coming from the direction of the Sun.
 When scientists discover them on their prior passages by Earth, they perform calculations in order to make predictions years, sometimes decades in advance, whether there is a chance of impact.